 The 1986 movie, “The Mission,” is actually an accurate portrayal of the things that happened at this UNESCO Paraguay site.
 It’s a great primer to understanding the missionary history of South American countries like Paraguay.

 Walking through the ruins of the mission

 Different parts of the ruins of the UNESCO Paraguay site played different roles for the Jesuits.
 One section was where the schools were.
 Another section was the market area.
 And yet another part of the ruins was where the priests lived.

-Many of the buildings at the site were partially intact.
-In most cases, they consisted mainly the foundations and parts of walls.
+Many of the buildings at the site are partially intact.
+In most cases, they consist mainly of the foundations and parts of walls.
 Yet you can still get a feel of what it might have been like being in the UNESCO Paraguay World Heritage site in its heyday.

-There is something inspiring about the place, regardless of whether or not it was a UNESCO Paraguay site.
-Even in the darkness, I could feel the tranquility and serenity that the Jesuits must have felt hundreds of years ago.
+There is something inspiring about the Jesuit ruins, regardless of whether or not it is a UNESCO Paraguay site.
+Even in the darkness, you can feel the tranquility and serenity that the Jesuits must have felt hundreds of years ago.

 The role of religion throughout history

 There is something universal in the way humans have expressed their belief in a higher entity throughout the course of history.
 Whether it’s the Vatican, the Ka’aba, the Mayan temples, or Stonehenge, the format and execution may vary, but underneath it all is this belief in a higher power.
 There’s also a desire to share that belief with the world.

 Having gone to a Jesuit high school, I am familiar with that sect of Catholicism.
 And I have always admired their values of service and education.